KORA-FM

 KORA-FM (98.3 MHz) is a long-running radio station in Bryan, Texas currently owned by Brazos Valley Communications, LLC.
-Its format is Country, with emphasis on Texas artists and groups.
-Its Program Director is Rob Edwards.
+Its format is Country, with emphasis on Nashville and Texas artists and groups.
+Its Program Director is Keith James.
 The station's studios and transmitter are located in Bryan.

-Personalities include: The Roger 'WWW' Garrett Morning Show, Brandie Alexander middays, Rob Edwards in the Afternoon, Andrew Grimm in the Evening' and Texas Nation with Dr. Ron.
+Personalities include: The Big D & Bubba Morning Show, Brandie Alexander middays, Keith James in the Afternoon, Darby Mckenzie in the Evening' and Texas Nation with Dr. Ron.

+History

+KORA-FM went on the air April 4, 1966 as the sister to KORA 1240 and carried a format of classical, standards and adult music.
+On February 10, 1975, KORA-FM adopted a format described as "easy listening country and western."
+In November of that year, KORA-FM shifted to a more mainstream version of the country format, which it carries to this day.